19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Weapon Oils.md

 ## Using Weapon Oils

 A PC may apply a weapon oil as part of their [Attack](../../Game%20Procedures/Combat/Attack.md).
-The oil's effect applies for that attack and that attack only.
+The oil's effect applies only for that attack.

 ## Known Oils

 ### Elemental Oil

 *2,000 Coins of Mythril*
 Choose [Acid](../../Game%20Procedures/Combat/Damage%20Types/Acid.md), [Cold](../../Game%20Procedures/Combat/Damage%20Types/Cold.md), [Fire](../../Game%20Procedures/Combat/Damage%20Types/Fire.md), or [Lightning](../../Game%20Procedures/Combat/Damage%20Types/Lightning.md) damage.
-When the target is hit, they take an additional 1d4 of the chosen damage type.
+When the target is hit, they take an additional 1d4 damage of the chosen type.

 ### Poisonous Oil

 *2,000 Coins of Mythril*
 When the target is hit, they make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (10 + Crafter's [Level](../../Player%20Characters/Derived%20Statistics/Level.md)) [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) [Check](../../Game%20Procedures/Core%20Procedures/Check.md).
-On a failure, they are [Poisoned](../../Game%20Procedures/Conditions/Poisoned.md) 1.
+On a failure, they are [Poisoned 1](../../Game%20Procedures/Conditions/Poisoned.md).

 ### Blinding Oil